tombujok/hazelcast-rxjava/README.md

 - RingBuffer
 - IAtomicLong
 - IAtomicReference
-- ExecutionService (not yet)

-RxJava plugin offers support only for data structures that already provide async methods.
+The RxJava plugin offers support only for data structures that already provide async methods.

 ## How to use it?